 Observability and monitoring are entirely different concepts.
 However, you may often hear the terms mixed up or used interchangeably.
 And you’d be forgiven if you thought the two meant the same thing.
 Observability measures how well you understand your system from only its external outputs.
 It’s important to note the definition specifies observability as a measure, not a final state or an activity.

 The meaning of “external outputs” is often described in the application-centric world by the three pillars of observability: metrics, logs, and distributed tracing (or sometimes MELT, when including “events”).
 Specifically for network observability, the output is a broad set of telemetry and metadata.
 Network telemetry usually includes device metrics, traffic telemetry, and synthetic telemetry as the core.
 We see advanced solutions combining and other sources.
 Metadata for infrastructure-focused observability usually includes routing, customer, applications, user, cost, DNS, IPAM, and other orchestration data.
-We described network telemetry in detail in our recent blog The Network Also Needs to be Observable, Part 3: Network Telemetry Types.
+We described network telemetry (and its relationship to observability) in detail in our recent blog The Network Also Needs to be Observable, Part 3: Network Telemetry Types.

 Observability gives you full access to enriched data to see the inputs and activity in your infrastructure and application systems.
 With the right implementation, you can interact with the underlying data and signals to detect, diagnose, and repair issues as they occur.